tafariberesford/My-API-Project/README.md

 - User should be able to search for recipes by typing in ingredients
 - Users should be able to see images of recipes
+- Site uses flexbox to style the way recipes appear on page

 #### PostMVP
 - User should be able to hover over items.